TaitoUnited/taito-cli/docs/docs/05-configuration.md

 > TODO: separate chapters for project template settings, and tips for setting up proxies and version control commands.

 By default only the _basic_ plugin is enabled.
-You can configure your personal settings in `~/.taito/taito-config.sh` file and organization specific overrides in `~/.taito/taito-config-ORGANIZATION.sh` file.
-See the [installation and upgrade](02-installation.md) chapter for an example of a personal configuration file.
+You can configure your default settings in `~/.taito/taito-config.sh` file and organization specific overrides in `~/.taito/taito-config-ORGANIZATION.sh` file.

 Project specific settings are defined in `taito-config.sh` file placed at your project root folder.
 See [taito-config.sh](https://github.com/TaitoUnited/full-stack-template/blob/master/taito-config.sh) of full-stack-template as an example.